 Tip: To find the best rate at Western Union when cashing your money order, call several locations in your area and find the one that with the lowest fees.

 The current price for domestic money orders at USPS are as follows:

 International money orders from the United States Postal Service can be cashed in 29 countries.
-So be aware of where you can send money orders to avoid setbacks.

 Other places to get money orders